cassiebreviu/intro-nlp-wine-reviews/README.md

 5. Add lemmatization to the text to improve score using the [NLTK](https://www.nltk.org/)
 6. Try doing a text classification on a different dataset.

-Data science is a trial and error sport so this is just the beginning of possibilities with this dataset!
+Remember: Data science is a trial and error process.
+Keep thinking of ways to improve the model!

-TODO: this should prob be a separate blog
-# Save model and deploy to Azure Functions

-TODO: I wonder if we had an additional feature of the type of blend?
-Could that improve accuracy?

-TODO: build an app where you can type a description of a wine and it will predict the wuality and price of the wine.
-Host http request on azure functions in a vue mobile web app.

 ## Other helpful links
 [The Machine Learning Algorithm Cheat Sheet](https://docs.microsoft.com/en-us/azure/machine-learning/studio/algorithm-choice#the-machine-learning-algorithm-cheat-sheet)